Beej126/Mainroad/README.md

-    leftsidebar = false # Move sidebar to the left side if true authorbox = true # Show authorbox at bottom of pages if true post_navigation = true # Show post navigation at bottom of pages if true postSections = ["post"] # the section pages to show on home page and the "Recent articles" widget
+    leftsidebar = false # Move sidebar to the left side if true authorbox = true # Show authorbox at bottom of pages if true post_navigation = true # Show post navigation at bottom of pages if true
-    #postSections = ["blog", "news"] # alternative that shows more than one section's pages
+    #mainSections = ["blog", "news"] # alternative that shows more than one section's pages
     #dateformat = "2006-01-02" # change the format of dates

 [Params.widgets]